 - Risk-Ask yourself, how much of your retirement income will depend on markets, and how much is insured (e.g. provided from Social Security, pension or annuity)?
 Do you feel comfortable with this balance?
 If not, consider the annuity.
 If so, consider the lump sum.

-- Gift and Estate Planning-Unless you choose a term certain or survivor benefit option, your annuity ceases when you die.
+- Gift and Estate Planning-Unless you choose a term certain or survivor benefit option, your annuity payments die when you die.
 A lump sum could be passed on to heirs, if a balance remains.
 Be sure to factor your gift and estate planning goals into any lump sum versus annuity decision, along with the additional factors above.

 Your choice can have major financial impacts, so it's best to make a careful decision and seek a second opinion from a trusted financial adviser.
 At 80/20 Financial Services we are here if you need a second opinion.